The Coat of Arms of The Most Reverend David P. Talley, M.S.W., J.C.D.

 “I know west Tennessee has a long-standing culture, and I want to know the culture of Memphis.
 I am here to listen and hear from our Catholic family and ask their opinion.
 God allows us to develop relationships and those relationships begin today.”

-The Most Reverend David P. Talley (69) was appointed by His Holiness Pope Francis as the sixth Bishop of the Catholic Diocese of Memphis in Tennessee on March 5, 2019, and was installed on April 2, 2019.
+The Most Reverend David P. Talley was appointed by His Holiness Pope Francis as the sixth Bishop of the Catholic Diocese of Memphis in Tennessee on March 5, 2019, and was installed on April 2, 2019.
 In the Fall of 2020, as a member of the U.S. Conference of Catholic Bishops, Bishop Talley was elected by his peers as Chairman of the Bishop’s Committee on Ecumenical and Interreligious Affairs.

 Bishop Talley, originally from Columbus, Ga., was raised a Southern Baptist, but converted to Catholicism while a student at Auburn University.
 He was received into the Catholic Church at age 24 at Saint Mary Church in Opelika, Ala.
 His family members remain Baptists, Catholics, Church of Christ, Lutherans, United Methodists and those seeking the light of God.